Marker Logo

 this page online

-away); Origins of the Albany Tulip Festival (approx. 1.4 miles away); Albany Soldiers and Sailors Memorial (approx. 1.4 miles away); Parading and Promenading (approx. 1.4 miles away).
+(approx. 1.1 miles away); Boats and Music (approx. 1.2 miles away); Thirsty? (approx. 1.2 miles away); Washington Park (approx. 1.3 miles away).
 Touch for a list and map of all markers in Albany.

 More about this marker.
 Appears marker has been removed.

 Regarding First Railroad.
 On December 28, 1825, George William Featherstonhaugh ran a newspaper notice announcing the formation of the Mohawk & Hudson Rail Road Company.
 The Mohawk & Hudson Railroad became the first chartered railroad in New York State on April 17, 1826.
 Construction began in August 1830 and the railroad opened September 24, 1831, on a 16-mile route between Albany and Schenectady through the Pine Bush region that separates both cities.
 The DeWitt Clinton locomotive made its first test run on July 2nd that year.
 The railroad was seen as a way to reduce the amount of time it took for passengers to travel from Albany to Schenectady on the Erie Canal, which was the leading transportation network of the time, due to the 22 locks between the two cities.
-On April 19, 1847, the name Mohawk and Hudson was changed to the Albany & Schenectady
+On April 19, 1847, the name Mohawk and Hudson was changed to the Albany & Schenectady Railroad.
+The Albany and Schenectady railroad was

 First Railroad Marker image.
 Click for full size.

-Photographed By Howard C. Ohlhous, May 10, 2011
+Photographed by Howard C. Ohlhous, May 10, 2011

 2. First Railroad Marker